jam53/AstroRun/README.md

 Under **Resources Definition**, you should paste the **resources** from the **Google Play** leaderboards.

+### JAVA_HOME is not set and no 'java' command could be found in your PATH
+Inside Unity copy paste the path inside: Edit > Preferences > External Tools > JDK Installed with Unity > Copy Path

+Inside Windows open: System > Advanced system settings > Advanced > PATH > New > Name: JAVA_HOME > Copy paste the path from the previous step > OK

 ### Android SDK not found
 If you get this error go to: